 The seeds of America’s economic collapse were already in place at the beginning of the 2000s.
 The bursting of the tech bubble, the trauma from the destruction of the Twin Towers, excessive international competition, and more, all prompted the US public authorities to get creative in order to avoid worse.
 The ready-made solution was to stimulate the real estate market by means of staggering money creation, slashing interest rates to very attractive levels.
 Economic growth and employment were going full steam ahead, albeit with the usual inflationary corollary (decline in the value of the dollar).
 In other words, there were several factors underlying the rise of gold:

 - The Weakening of the dollar, the currency in which gold is expressed

 - Very sustained demand for gold from countries with growing middle classes

 - Insufficient supply as inventories were exhausted.

-In the last 11 years, there many additional factors bolstering the price of good: two crashes (tech bubble in 2001 and stock market crash of 2008), the subprime crisis, bank failures (along with the collapse of Lehman b), fear of inflation, the European sovereign debt crisis, and so on.
-All dramatic events contribute to increases in the value of gold, with people fighting over it in crisis periods, and risk aversion is also a component.
+Over the past 11 years, there have been many additional factors that have bolstered the price of gold: two crashes (the tech bubble in 2001 and the stock market crash of 2008), the subprime crisis, bank failures (along with the collapse of Lehman Brothers), fear of inflation, the European sovereign debt crisis, and so on.
+All dramatic events contribute to rises in the value of gold—with people fighting over it during crisis periods—and risk aversion is another factor.